washingtonpost/ans-schema/docs/proposals/2018-12-18 - Image Type Proposal.md

 ### Rights and Usage

-Most infographics are owned by the customer.
+Most illustrations are owned by the customer.
 If owned by the customer, indefinitely.
 If not, third-party is usually not generous.

 ## Thumbnail